 Signage should include basics such as days to maturity, spacing, fertilizer and irrigation requirements, and pest control.
 Let the foliage sell the plant, but let the signage sell the pack or flat.
 Signs that picture juicy fruits in vibrant colors are important.
-Handouts may offer recipes, information on the marketing savvy, these common plants can bring you unexpected profits.
+Handouts may offer recipes, information on the best varieties for canning, and sources of information on other aspects of vegetable gardening. marketing savvy, these common plants can bring you unexpected profits.